 July 4th commemorates the moment a new nation was born, based on ideals that each generation since has worked to bring to life: freedom, equality, justice, and opportunity.
 Juneteenth, celebrated just a few weeks earlier, reminds us of the struggles and hard-won victories in our ongoing journey to form a “more perfect union.”
 Civic Season unites our oldest federal holiday with our newest, mobilizing a movement to understand our past and shape our future.

-The 2023 Civic Season is co-designed by 9 Fellows ages 18-30 from across the United States and territories.
+The 2023 Civic Season is co-designed by Fellows ages 18-30 across the United States.

 A small and mighty team from Made By Us is behind Civic Season.

-More than 300 organizations have included events and resources in the 2022 Civic Season.
-Find one near you to keep exploring all year.
+More than 400 organizations share events and resources during Civic Season.
+Find one near you.

 This graphic represents the themes for the first Civic Season that were generated through a series of Socratic Dialogues.
 These guided conversations with students, historians and civic practitioners raised key questions and ideas around independence, celebration, and interdependence, forming a foundation for this emerging new tradition.